Premiership of Keir Starmer: Economy

+Starmer identified economic growth (or wealth creation) as his "number one mission" during his official visit to Saudi Arabia in December 2024.

 In January 2025 Reeves announced plans for a new runway at Heathrow Airport as part of a push for "growth".
 Regulators were also asked to "tear down regulatory barriers" to promote economic growth.
 On 25 February 2025, Starmer announced plans to increase the defence budget to 2.5 per cent of the British gross domestic product (GDP) by 2027—paid for by cutting the UK's international aid budget to 0.3 per cent.
 Save the Children described the cuts as "a betrayal of the world's most vulnerable children and the UK's national interest".

 In the second quarter GDP grew by 0.3% after 0.7% growth in the first quarter.

 In April 2025 Starmer recalled Parliament from recess for a Saturday sitting to debate the Steel Industry (Special Measures) Bill, emergency legislation to prevent the closure of Scunthorpe Steelworks.
 The bill is seen as a first step towards the nationalisation of British Steel.